 - Apart from the Legoland Hotel, there is really no other option for a hotel so that’s where we stayed.
-The hotel is super expensive and does not meet our usual budget requirements – but I guess this was our splurge of the trip and it is super fun for the kids to stay in the Legoland Resort where absolutely everything is lego themed including the food!
+The hotel is super expensive, so if you’re looking at where to stay in Japan on a budget – this isn’t it and does not meet our usual budget requirements – but I guess this was our splurge of the trip and it is super fun for the kids to stay in the Legoland Resort where absolutely everything is Lego themed, including the food!
 Click here to see the current pricing of the Legoland Hotel.

 - Right outside the Legoland Resort there is a small area with cafes, restaurants and shops – they do close early though so if you don’t want to pay the expensive Legoland Dinner prices, go out for dinner early.

 Day 10 of our Japan 21 day itinerary was all about visiting Legoland!
 Click here to read our complete guide to Legoland in Japan.

 - Legoland is just metres from the resort, which is awesome if you’re on a Japan holiday with toddler or travelling to Japan with a baby as you can easily come back to the hotel for a rest in the middle of the day if need be.

 - We spent the entire day at Legoland – Legoland is really great for younger kids.
 All the kids in our group loved it!